Category: First Line Friday

 First Line Friday

 It’s First Line Friday!
 That means it’s time to pick up the nearest book and quote the first line.
-I’m quoting from Lumen, the second book in JJ Fischer’s Nightingale trilogy.
+Today I’m sharing from His Surprise Return by Kayla Tirrell, a new-to-me author.
+Here’s the first line from the Chapter One:

 What’s the book nearest you, and what’s the first line?